opendocsg/slw-judgments-backfill/2013_SGHCR_20/report.md

  (d) The arbitration agreement in the Distributorship Agreement was, in my view, wider than that in Nova.

 40     In _Dalian Hualiang Enterprise Group Co Ltd & Anor v.
-Louis Dreyfus Asia Pte Ltd_ [2005] 4 SLR(R) 646, a case also relating to the grant of a stay under Section 6 of the IAA, the Honourable Justice Woo Bih Li held (at [20]) that the court’s jurisdiction to grant a stay under Section 6(2) of the IAA only arises if the subject matter of the court proceedings is also the subject of the arbitration agreement.
+Louis Dreyfus Asia Pte Ltd_ <span class="citation">[2005] 4 SLR(R) 646</span>, a case also relating to the grant of a stay under Section 6 of the IAA, the Honourable Justice Woo Bih Li held (at [20]) that the court’s jurisdiction to grant a stay under Section 6(2) of the IAA only arises if the subject matter of the court proceedings is also the subject of the arbitration agreement.
 The learned Judge further held, at paragraph [25] of the judgment:

  I was of the view that I had jurisdiction to determine if the matter before the court was the subject of the arbitration agreement between the parties.
 However, if that issue was arguable in that the outcome was not clear to me, then I should stay the court proceedings.
 [Emphasis added.]